 Watch Indigenous youth discuss how the pandemic has impacted their mental health and family life and why they have decided to get a COVID-19 vaccine.
 Videos provided by the Indigenous Primary Health Care Council.

 Yes.
-Health Canada has authorized the Pfizer-BioNTech vaccine for youth ages 12 to 17.
+Health Canada has authorized the Pfizer-BioNTech vaccine.
+Children 5 to 11 get the pediatric vaccine and children 12 and up get the standard vaccine.
 The vaccine is given in two doses.
-It is the same vaccine used in adults.
 As part of their rigorous scientific review process, they have determined that this vaccine:

 Health Canada oversight of COVID-19 vaccines does not stop at approval.
 Monitoring of vaccine safety and effectiveness will continue into the future.